cncf/kubernetes-community-days/content/organizing.md

 * Lower-prices for early-bird registration are recommended
 * Registration and sponsorship needs to be available to anyone until  available capacity sells out
 * Encourage interaction and think about ways to create this
 * The attendee list may not be used for commercial or marketing purposes.
 It may only be used to advertise that specific Kubernetes Community Day or further iterations of it.
 The list may not be shared with third parties who are not directly involved in organizing the event.
-Please review the [Privacy Policy Statement](https://www.linuxfoundation.org/privacy/)..
+Please review the [Privacy Policy Statement](https://www.linuxfoundation.org/privacy/).
 * Sponsors are allowed to collect attendee information at their tables.

 ## Logos and Trademarks

 Once your event and name have been accepted, you are authorized by CNCF to use that name (e.g., Kubernetes Community Days Bouvet Island).
 Please design a custom logo for your event.
 The logo is not permitted to include the Kubernetes Wheel (in whole or in part).
 The event logo must include the event name.
 You are welcome to include the CNCF logo in your event logo and graphics; you’re also welcome to use [Phippy](https://phippy.io/) and friends (high-res versions available in the artwork [repo](https://github.com/cncf/artwork/blob/master/examples/other.md#phippy--friends-group-logos).

 Please post your logo in SVG format, as [explained](https://www.cncf.io/blog/2019/07/17/what-image-formats-should-you-be-using-in-2019/)  in this blog post.

-All events must be called “Kubernetes Community Days LOCATION”,(e.g. Kubernetes Days Bouvet Island)..
+All events must be called “Kubernetes Community Days LOCATION”,(e.g. Kubernetes Days Bouvet Island).

 ## Assembling Your Team